 What we like about this crossbow

 Now, of course, this kind of setup with all the included extras won’t come cheap.
 Add to that the attention to detail that goes into each body make, the price tag sitting at under $300 seems like an accidental price.
 Anywhere else, you’d see the same setup at a much higher buy-in rate.
 This is sure to turn heads, but it’s guaranteed to get your shot on-point, and help you bring home your own trophy.
+This crossbow is a top pick for any women hunters.

 SA Sports Fever Crossbow Package 543